axelhenry/docker-dropbox-alpine/README.md

 ## Autoupdate

-Running under s6-overlay, the dropbox daemon should autoupdate flawlessly... (not tested)
+A cron task check for dropbox updates daily, and update the dropbox binaries if needed.

 ## Thanks